fastmachinelearning/SonicCMS/README.md

 cmsenv
 ```

-There is a separate script to connect to the AML server:
+There is a separate script to set up the `miniconda` and `aml-real-time-ai` python libraries:
 ```
 cd Jet2011
-./setup_aml.sh -i -r
+./setup_aml.sh
 ```

 The script has several options (the separate options `-i` and `-r` allow installing only once, but then deploying multiple times):
 * `-i`: install miniconda and aml-real-time-ai
 * `-r`: run aml server setup script